SUV tears through house in Skyway

-An SUV burst through a house in Skyway late Wednesday, missing the home’s occupants but tearing away a large section of the structure, according to the King County Sheriff’s Office.
+An SUV burst through a house in Skyway late Wednesday, tearing away a large section of the structure, according to the King County Sheriff’s Office.

+No one was in the home at the time of the crash, which happened after the SUV driver had a medical issue, said Sheriff’s Office spokesman Sgt.
+Ryan Abbott.

-Firefighters from Skyway, Renton and Tukwila worked to remove two people from the SUV, who were then treated for minor injuries.
+Firefighters from Skyway, Renton and Tukwila worked to remove two people from the SUV, who were then treated for minor injuries at Valley Medical Center in Renton.

 The crash occurred in the 12700 block of 64th Avenue South in Skyway.